 The informed consent form, subject authorization form (if applicable), and subject information sheet (if applicable) must be written in a language fully comprehensible to the prospective subject.
 It is the responsibility of the investigator to explain the detailed elements of the informed consent form, subject authorization form (if applicable), and subject information sheet (if applicable) to the subject.
 Information should be given in both oral and written form whenever possible and in the manner deemed appropriate by the IRB or IEC.
-In the event the subject is not capable of rendering adequate written informed consent, then the subject's legally acceptable representative may provide such consent for the subject in accordance with applicable laws and regulations.

-The subject, or the subject's legally acceptable representative, must be given ample opportunity to: (1) inquire about details of the trial, and (2) decide whether or not to participate in the trial.
-If the subject, or the subject's legally acceptable representative, determines he or she will participate in the trial, then the informed consent form and subject authorization form (if applicable) must be signed and dated by the subject, or the subject's legally acceptable representative, at the time of consent and before the subject entering into the trial.
-The subject or the subject's legally acceptable representative should be instructed to sign using their legal names, not nicknames, using blue or black ballpoint ink.
+The subject must be given ample opportunity to: (1) inquire about details of the trial, and (2) decide whether or not to participate in the trial.
+If the subject determines he or she will participate in the trial, then the informed consent form and subject authorization form (if applicable) must be signed and dated by the subject at the time of consent and before the subject entering into the trial.
+The subject should be instructed to sign using their legal names, not nicknames, using blue or black ballpoint ink.
 The investigator must also sign and date the informed consent form and subject authorization (if applicable) at the time of consent and before subject entering into the trial; however, the sponsor may allow a designee of the investigator to sign to the extent permitted by applicable law.

-Once signed, the original informed consent form, subject authorization form (if applicable), and subject information sheet (if applicable) will be stored in the investigator's site file.
+Two copies of the informed consent are signed by the subject, 1 of which, along with the subject authorization form (if applicable) and subject information sheet (if applicable), will be stored in the investigator's site file.
 The investigator must document the date the subject signs the informed consent in the subject's medical record.
 Copies of the signed informed consent form, the signed subject authorization form (if applicable), and subject information sheet (if applicable) shall be given to the subject.

-All revised informed consent forms must be reviewed and signed by relevant subjects or the relevant subject's legally acceptable representative in the same manner as the original informed consent.
+All revised informed consent forms must be reviewed and signed by relevant subjects in the same manner as the original informed consent.
 The date the revised consent was obtained should be recorded in the subject's medical record, and the subject should receive a copy of the revised informed consent form.